The Russian Invasion

-On September 21, 2022, in response to a series of setbacks in its invasion of Ukraine, Russian President Vladimir Putin televised a decree, “…I consider it necessary to conduct a partial mobilization in the Russian Federation…” Russia’s invasion of Ukraine on February 24, 2022, marked the largest military mobilization in Europe since WWII.
-This new escalation would affect 300,000 military reservists between the ages of 20-50.
+On September 21, 2022, in response to a series of setbacks in its invasion of Ukraine, Russian President Vladimir Putin televised a decree, “…I consider it necessary to conduct a partial mobilization in the Russian Federation…” Russia’s invasion of Ukraine on February 24, 2022, marked the largest military mobilization in Europe since World War II.
+This new escalation would affect 300,000 military reservists between the ages of 20 and 50.

 As Putin continued his news alert, dressed in his standard black suit and maroon tie, Alexander looked in shock at his son Ivan.
 They stared at one another in total disbelief, realizing they both qualified for this mass conscription.
 Both sat on the worn couch, unable to speak as they dealt with a mixture of anger, fear, and national pride.
 “We can fight, hide, or flee illegally,” mumbled Alexander as he held his head in his hands and slowly shook it from side to side.

 Answers Come from an Old Relationship